babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 * The Line-Up will be posted in the #ios-meeting-outcomes Slack channel.
 * Each PR Party will be composed by 3-4 engineers and will have 3-4 PRs to review.
 * The PR Party schedule and duration will be decided by the group.
 * One of the engineers in each group will be the organizer (nominated by who defines the group).
-The organizer responsability is to :
+The organizer's responsability is to:
     - create the slack group channel with the other participants
     - make sure a schedule is defined
     - kick-off the meeting